petitnau/algorand-vaults/README.md

 The stateful contract starts by checking the preconditions of the first block: if some precondition is not met, the code jumps to the next block.
 If all the preconditions of a block are met, its body is executed before approving the transaction.
-The none of the blocks satisfies all its preconditions, the execution fails, and the transaction is not approved.
+If none of the blocks satisfies all its preconditions, the execution fails, and the transaction is not approved.

 ## Escrow account